Shoogn/UrlShortenerServer/README.md

  }
 ```

-From the above code we have method named CreateAsync from the UrlShortenerManager object, and this method take one parameter of type string and this parameter should be your long url
+From the above code we have a method named *CreateAsync* from the UrlShortenerManager object, and this method accept one parameter of type string and this parameter should be your long url
-and the return type of calling this method is ShortUrlEntity object. which conatins the Id, ShortUrl, and LongUrl.
+and the return type of this method is *ShortUrlEntity* object. which conatins the Id, ShortUrl, and LongUrl properties.
 And from that example our long url is "https://localhost:7031/Home/Data" so we need to create a short url from it.
 Later on I will show you how to add your custom properties if your busniess needs that.
 Make sure to create two Views one for the Index ActionMethod and the other one for the Data ActionMethod.
 And then run the app, after that open the Database and open the ShortUrls table data to see the result of calling the CreateAsync method, see the below picture: